thelazyone/lazy_blog/README.md

 Or at least an attempt at it for now.
 I'm exploring things that are relatively new for me, from deploying a [Zola](https://www.getzola.org/) static website through [Github Actions](https://www.getzola.org/documentation/deployment/github-pages/), to embedding WASM-compiled rust code of a [simple cellular automata](https://github.com/thelazyone/Bacter/) into the background of a [Zola theme](https://github.com/svavs/particle-zola), to mixing together two themes (admittedly messy) to add some blogging fetures to an otherwise showcase-only website.

+The test build is currently deployed on [this page](https://thelazyone.github.io/lazy_blog/).

 TODOs:

 - [ ] Reorganize the CSS files